Let me introduce you to my perfect (very) long weekend break: sailing the Great Sandy Strait along the west coast of K’gari (Fraser Island).

 - the stunning contrasts of the deep blue and the sandbanks

-- the incredible opportunity to access remote places on my favourite island in the world (empty beaches, beautiful colored sand cliffs, freshwater creeks…)
+- the incredible opportunity to access remote places on my favourite island in the world (empty beaches, beautiful coloured sand cliffs, freshwater creeks…)

 - the amazing marine life (dolphins, sharks, rays…)